 sa ve uttamaporiso.

-Who is beyond mere faith, who knows the |unborn::uncreated [akataññū]|,
+One who is beyond mere faith, who knows the |unborn::uncreated [akataññū]|,

-Destroyed the possibility, |given up all wants::given up hope, vomited one’s food [vantāsa]|,
+who has destroyed the |opportunity::chance, possibility [avakāsa]|, |given up all wants::given up hope, vomited one’s food [vantāsa]|—

-Such a one is indeed the best of persons.
+such a one is indeed the best of persons.

 98